This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Best for: Ultra-minimalist travelers who want the most packable wireless mouse available.

-Pros: Folds completely flat for travel, elegant design, automatic power on/off, works well with Surface and Windows devices.
+Pros: Folds completely flat for travel, elegant design, automatic power on/off, Bluetooth, works with Mac and Windows.

-Cons: Touch scroll takes adjustment, no physical scroll wheel click, less ergonomic than traditional mice for extended use.
+Cons: Touch scroll strip takes adjustment, no physical scroll wheel, less ergonomic than traditional mice for all-day sessions.

 Comparison Table